tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-locks/list.md

     seaplane locks list [OPTIONS] [LOCK_NAME]

 ARGS:
     <LOCK_NAME>    The name of a lock.
-If omitted, all locks are shown
+If omitted, all locks are shown.
+Append a trailing slash to list directory contents

 OPTIONS:
     -A, --api-key <STRING>    The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]